Incoming Webhook

 secret: very-secure-shared-secret

 After setting this up, you will be able to start the PipelineRun with a POST request sent to the controller URL appended with /incoming.
-The request includes the very-secure-shared-secret, the repository name (repo), the target branch (main), and the PipelineRun name (or the generateName if used) (target_pipelinerun).
+The request includes the very-secure-shared-secret, the repository name (repo), the target branch (main), and the PipelineRun name.

 As an example here is a curl snippet starting the PipelineRun: